vkbo/OsirisAnalysis/Readme.txt

   - Added a listbox to browse/load datasets rather than drobdown menu.
 The dropdown meny does not handle lists longer than the screen height.
   - New class and plot for handling udist diagnostics.
+  - First lines of comments in input deck are now read into a string array in OsirisData.Config.Details.

   Version 1.3
   - Bug fixes.